FREQUENTLY ASKED QUESTIONS

-There are several steps that need to be completed before you move into your unit.
-Therefore, it’s important that you be able to complete these steps during office hours.
-If you arrive outside of normal business hours then you will need to make temporary housing arrangements (hotel, friend, etc.) until the next business day that the Housing Services Office is open.
+We have Resident Assistance (RA's) that can assist with after hour check-ins however, your arrival must be scheduled with the CGU Housing Office prior to your arrival.
+If you arrive outside of normal business hours without a scheduled check-in or afterhour arrangement you will need to find temporary housing accommodations (hotel, friend, etc.) until the next business day that the Housing Services Office is open.

 - If I have a roommate, how are they selected?